LianJordaan/DF-Status-webserver/README.md

 # DF-Status-webserver

-DF-Status-webserver is a Python web server designed to receive and display information about plots on DiamondFire (https://www.diamondfireapp.com/).
+DF-Status-webserver is a Python web server designed to receive and display information about plots on DiamondFire.
 It has a refresh rate of 2 seconds and provides real-time updates on plot statuses.

 ## Features